LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### Saving changes

 Idle time thresholds are enforced in Report Builder, and aligned with the LiveEngage platform setup.
 These thresholds in place protect your account.
 Please make sure to save your dashboard so editions will not be lost.
-Report Builder does not offer an auto save function at this time, and it is recommended to save your work after every bulk of changes.
+Report Builder does not offer an auto-save function at this time, and it is recommended to save your work after every bulk of changes.

 ### Share a custom dashboard